calluswhatyouwant/spotify-web-sdk/CONTRIBUTING.md

 ## Creating a PR

 We have a simple PR template that should appear once you create a PR.
 Try to be the most descriptive you can when creating your PR so that we have an easier and more complete overview of what you've made.

+Be aware that all PRs should be made to the most recent version branch (currently, `v0.5.x`).
+Only the repository maintainers can send PRs straight to the `master` branch, as it reflects on the most recent version published to npm.

 Thank you for contributing to our project!